 The recent health crisis has increased the demand on the travel industry when it comes to flexibility, including last-minute bookings and trip cancellations.
 Across airline, car rental, and hotel partners, we’ve seen a number of changes to cancellation policies and fees.
-Many of our partners, including Delta Air Lines, have introduced change fee waivers to help support customers to rebook business travel at no extra cost.
+Many of our partners, including Delta Air Lines, have provided change fee waivers to help support customers to rebook certain business travel bookings at no extra cost.
 Along with updates and extensions to cancellation policies to help customers manage their travel in line with national and international bans and restrictions.

 To promote flexibility around hotel stays, advanced bookings may be taking a back seat for a while.
 Nordic Choice, who operates in Sweden, Norway, Denmark, Finland, and the Baltics, noted that the demand for restricted pre-paid stays was almost down to zero as of April 22nd.

 At Egencia, our customers have the power to change their itineraries on the go.
 The flexibility of cross-device booking means they can update and amend trips across devices, including on the mobile app, anywhere, and anytime.
 Meanwhile, if corporate travel managers need to juggle cancellations en masse — as was the case during COVID-19 — they can use Egencia Analytics Studio to report on whether transactions have been invoiced or not, across hotel and air with date ranges of up to 90 days.
-They can also pull reports on booked hotels by cancellation policy to prioritise which to cancel first.
+They can also pull reports on booked hotels by cancellation policy to prioritize which to cancel first.

 Making health and hygiene a priority at Delta Air Lines

-The travel industry’s approach to social distancing, health, and hygiene is likely to evolve as a return to business travel continues.
-Corporate travellers, businesses, and even regional Governments will have new expectations when it comes to factors like physical distancing, crowd avoidance, hygiene, demonstrating health history, and temperature checking.
+The travel industry's approach to social distancing, health, and hygiene is likely to evolve as a return to business travel continues.
+Corporate travelers, businesses, and even regional Governments will have new expectations when it comes to factors like physical distancing, crowd avoidance, hygiene, demonstrating health history, and temperature checking.

 “Customers will have even higher expectations for clean planes and airport facilities, a task we already embarked on, and will continue implementing beyond COVID-19.”

-US carrier, Delta Air Lines 1, has already implemented some changes to allow for no-touch services and social distancing, including:
+US carrier, Delta Air Lines1, has already implemented some changes to allow for no-touch services and social distancing, including:

 - Blocking middle seats in Main Cabin, Delta Comfort+ and Delta Premium Select across all flights while also reducing capacity on each flight to allow for social distancing (50% for First class and 60% for Main Cabin through June 30th, 2020)